 1. Report an injury to your supervisor

 The first step is to tell your supervisor you were hurt at work.
 Your supervisor may ask you to complete a form with information about the injury.
-If your employer does not have a form for you to complete, please complete the Notice of Injury to Employer form.
+If your employer does not have a form for you, please complete the Notice of Injury to Employer form.

-Your employer will report an injury to the WCB.
+Please note that your employer will also report your injury to the WCB.

 2. Get medical help

 Get the medical help you need.
 When you do, let your doctor know you were hurt at work.
 The doctor will complete some paperwork for the WCB to help us manage your injury.

 If you miss time from work or see a healthcare provider because you are hurt at work, call the WCB at 204-954-4100 or toll-free 1-855-954-4321.

 A Claim Information Representative will take your injury details and other information.
 As well, the WCB has translation services available to help you speak to a WCB representative in the language of your choice.

 The Claims Information Centre is open from 8:00 a.m. to 7:00 p.m., Monday to Friday (except statutory holidays).